-(Just for the record, the church does not serve teenagers, we serve Christ).
+And secondly, the church does not serve any people group, we serve Christ.”)

 “We’re looking for a certain kind of teacher, though.
 We’re looking for those who’ll come alongside us and humbly demonstrate what it means to live for Jesus, not instructors who want to lord knowledge over us or stuff rules down our throats. “

 The repeated phrase “we’re looking for…” displays the level of spiritual immaturity of the author, as well as a serious lack of understanding regarding biblical truth.
 It makes no difference what your desperately wicked heart (Jer.17:9) desires or is “looking for”, scripture makes clear that man’s corrupt, unreliable feelings are no source for guidance.

 “Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths.”
 Proverbs 3:5-6